mity/acutest/README.md

 **Windows specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.
-* CUTest installs a SEH filter to print out uncaught SEH exceptions.
+* ACUTest installs a SEH filter to print out uncaught SEH exceptions.

 **Unix specific features:**
 * By default, every unit test is executed as a child process.
 * By default, if the output is directed to a terminal, the output is colorized.

 **C++ specific features:**
-* CUTest catches C++ exceptions thrown from unit test functions.
+* ACUTest catches C++ exceptions thrown from unit test functions.
 Such unit tests are considered to fail.
 * If the exception is derived from `std::exception`, `what()` is written out in the error message.

-Any C/C++ module implementing one or more unit tests and including `"cutest.h"`, can be built as a standalone program.
+Any C/C++ module implementing one or more unit tests and including `"acutest.h"`, can be built as a standalone program.
 We call the resulted binary as a "test suite" for purposes of this document.
 The suite is then executed to run the tests, as specified with its command line options.